MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pssetloadimagenotifyroutine.md

 Highest-level system-profiling drivers can call <b>PsSetLoadImageNotifyRoutine</b> to set up their load-image notify routines (see <a href="/windows-hardware/drivers/ddi/ntddk/nc-ntddk-pload_image_notify_routine">PLOAD_IMAGE_NOTIFY_ROUTINE</a>).

-The maximum number of drivers that can be simultaneously registered to receive load-image notifications is eight.
+The maximum number of drivers that can be simultaneously registered to receive load-image notifications is 8.
 If the maximum number of load-image notify routines is already registered when a driver calls <b>PsSetLoadImageNotifyRoutine</b> to try to register an additional notify routine, <b>PsSetLoadImageNotifyRoutine</b> fails and returns STATUS_INSUFFICIENT_RESOURCES.

 <b>Notes</b>

 <ul>
-<li>An update for Windows 8.1 increases the maximum number of drivers registered to receive load-image notifications from eight to 64.
+<li>An update for Windows 8.1 increases the maximum number of drivers registered to receive load-image notifications from 8 to 64.
 This update is installed as part of a cumulative update that is available through Windows Update starting on April 8, 2014.
 In addition, this cumulative update is available at <a href="https://support.microsoft.com/help/2919355/windows-rt-8-1-windows-8-1-and-windows-server-2012-r2-update-april-201">https://support.microsoft.com/kb/2919355</a>.</li>
 <li>Users of Windows 7 with Service Pack 1 (SP1) can install a hotfix to increase the maximum number of drivers registered to receive load-image notifications from 8 to 64.
 This hotfix is available at <a href="https://support.microsoft.com/help/2922790/some-software-products-function-incorrectly-in-windows">https://support.microsoft.com/kb/2922790</a>.</li>
 </ul>
 A driver must remove any callbacks it registers before it unloads.
 You can remove the callback by calling the <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-psremoveloadimagenotifyroutine">PsRemoveLoadImageNotifyRoutine</a> routine.